mobilecoinfoundation/mcips/text/0043-block-metadata.md

 indexes, which node operators and consumers can use to verify the metadata signatures.

-This mapping will contain multiple node_id:block_range entries
+This mapping will contain multiple node_id:block_range entries, in the formats defined below.

 #### Key History TOML format
 ```toml